Our2020View/Our2020View.github.io/miscmods.md

 [Grandpa Ron's Privacy Curtain](https://www.youtube.com/watch?v=rNSykmJNWes)

 We used a fabric shower curtain cover that matched the Winnebago decor, and bought a shower tension bar that was long enough for the width of the coach.
-(The tension bar spans the width of the coach, independent of the postion of the slide.)
+(The tension bar spans the width of the coach, independent of the postion of the slide.
+I seem to recall I bought the 52" - 86" version.)
 As Grandpa Ron demonstrated, it was an easy install after that.

 The curtain works great with the slide in...